4 Single gene disorders

-- As individuals with OCA have abnormal eyesight, they may experience school learning difficulties and job discrimination in later life.
+- As individuals with OCA have abnormal eyesight, they may experience learning difficulties and job discrimination in later life.

 - Social stigmatisation

 - Throughout Africa, myths or legends regarding the birth, life and death of people with OCA are common.
 These myths can affect people’s attitudes to people with OCA, mostly negatively but in some populations positively.
-Therefore, in many regions of sub-Saharan Africa there is isolation and stigmatisation of people with OCA.
+In many regions of sub-Saharan Africa there is isolation and stigmatisation of people with OCA.

 Research from South Africa indicates that people with OCA are now generally well accepted in the community, and they in turn appear to be reasonably well adjusted.
 Myths regarding people with OCA are, however, plentiful, and it has been reported that mothers of newborns with OCA experience problems bonding with their infants and may suffer from depression, similar to that described by mothers with other congenital disorders.

 Skin cancer is a common complication of oculocutaneous albinism.

 4-22 What are some of the South African myths regarding people with oculocutaneous albinism?